ThomasCarstens/jekyll/_posts/2019-01-12-Data-analysis-for-drug-narcotic-indicents.md

 date: 2019-01-12
 ---

-# Comparison of drug/ alcohol offenses in Seattle and San Francisco

 As part of the Coursera course *Communicating Data Science Results* I want to present my assignment in this blog post.
 The aim of the assignment is to analyze and visualize crime incident data for the cities Seattle and San Francisco.